ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 HTTP/3 does not by itself define any semantics for server-initiated bidirectional streams.
-If WebTransport setting is negotiated by both endpoints, the syntax of the server-initiated bidirectional streams SHALL be the same as the syntax of client-initated bidirectional streams, that is, a sequence of HTTP/3 frames.
+If WebTransport setting is negotiated by both endpoints, the syntax of the server-initiated bidirectional streams SHALL be the same as the syntax of client-initiated bidirectional streams, that is, a sequence of HTTP/3 frames.
 The only frame defined by this document for use within server-initiated bidirectional streams is WEBTRANSPORT_STREAM.